 Music to study by

-Do you prefer to study with the only noise being your own breath or dropping pins?
+Do you prefer to study with the only noise being your own breath?
 Or do you prefer a bit of background to break up the monotony?
 Depending on your learning style, music can be very helpful for learning new ideas and committing them to memory.

 We examine ways to improve cognitive performance through music, and the science behind the findings.